 It is always better to give your dog turmeric powder than capsules, as supplements can have too much curcumin for dogs.
 Simply add the powder to your dog’s meal or mix it into homemade treats.

 Some dogs suffer from constipation when they first start taking turmeric.
 If this happens to your dog, mix the turmeric into a paste with water or kefir — this tends to solve this problem.
 Make up a batch and store it in your refrigerator for up to two weeks.

 The great thing about turmeric is that it’s inexpensive.
 It’s also easy to find in just about any supermarket or health food store.
 In fact, it’s such a common ingredient, there’s a good chance you already have some in your spice rack.
-To gain the maximum benefits from the spice, include it in your dog’s raw food diet along with a healthy fat (like coconut oil or olive oil) or black pepper — this will make it easier for his body to absorb the spice.
+To gain the maximum benefits from the spice, include it in your dog’s raw food diet along with healthy fat (like coconut oil or olive oil) or ground black pepper — this will make it easier for his body to absorb the spice.